unrealguthrie/rawsock/README.txt

 IP-header have to be added by the script aswell.
 As the kernel is usually keeping track of sockets and ports, it will interrupt the attempt of creating a TCP-connection, by sending RST-packets to the other maschine.
-Therefore, the kernel has to be prevent from doing so.
+Therefore, the kernel has to be prevened from doing so.

 Prevent the kernel from sending RST-packets: